Keys to Hacking Crowdfunding, Presented by Indiegogo

 Here at PARISOMA, we believe in open-sourcing the startup journey.
 Our vast ecosystem includes 120 members, over 300 alumni, and over 50 mentors and teachers from a variety of fields.

 Education is a big part of what we do here.
 We host over 150 classes every year, with a curriculum that’s accessible to startups and individuals at any stage of the startup journey.
 Our classroom is a place of active learning, of problem solving, and of lively discussion.
-Students should walk away not only with new ideas, but with new skills.
+Students will walk away not only with new ideas, but with new skills.
 Above all, they should walk away with a roadmap for putting these skills into practice.

 PARISOMA is a space where ideas meet execution, where working and learning become one in the same.